eugenetriguba/lirc/README.rst

     )
   )

-The address specifies how to reach the lircd daemon.
-On Windows, we pass a ``(hostname, port)`` tuple since we connect over TCP.
-However on Linux and macOS, we pass in the socket path as a string.
+The ``address`` specifies how to reach the lircd daemon.
+On Windows, we pass a ``(hostname, port)`` tuple since we connect over TCP such as ``('localhost', 8765)``.
+However on Linux and macOS, we pass in the path to the socket on the filesystem as a string.

+The ``socket`` is the connection type.
+On Linux/macOS, it will default to a UNIX domain socket connection, as specified above.
+On Windows, ``socket.socket(socket.AF_INET, socket.SOCK_STREAM)`` is normally used for a connection over TCP.

+Lastly, ``timeout`` specifies the amount of time to wait when reading from the socket for a response.

 For the client in the example above, we set it up using the defaults for a Linux machine.
-While it illustrates what is customizable, it is not a practical example since you could just call ``Client()`` if you're on Linux and achieve the same outcome.
+While this example illustrates what is customizable, it is not a practical example since you could call ``Client()`` with no arguments if you're on Linux and achieve the same outcome.

 Sending IR
 ^^^^^^^^^^